mediquo/docs-sdk/docs/sdk/widget/customization.md

 // Typescript
 type Theme = {
   text?: {
+    // Text of the launcher button
+    launcher: string;

+    // Title of the widget (visible in the header)
     title: string;

+    // Messages inside the room with a professional
+    medical_consent_disclaimer: string;
-    launcher: string;
+    offline_professional_disclaimer: string;

-    // Texts for the widget without session
+    // Texts for the welcome page of the widget without session
     welcome_title: string;
     welcome_text: string;
     welcome_button: string;